lancenacabuan/Shaliah/Jesus.md

 The apostolic confession is simpler: one God, the Father; one Lord Messiah, Jesus; one Spirit of God at work.
 The later doctrinal categories may be historically important, but they should not be imposed backward as the obvious meaning of the biblical text.

-## The Strongest Trinitarian Challenge
+## The Trinitarian Case for Divine Identity

-A fair discussion should acknowledge the strongest Trinitarian argument.
+A fair discussion should acknowledge the best Trinitarian case.
 It is not merely that Jesus has divine-sounding titles.
 Jewish agency can explain that.
 It is not merely that Wisdom language is exalted.
 Jewish personification can explain that.

-The stronger Trinitarian argument is that earliest Christian devotion gives Jesus a unique place in worship, invocation, creation language, sovereignty, judgment, and scriptural identification.
+The central argument is that earliest Christian devotion gives Jesus a unique place in worship, invocation, creation language, sovereignty, judgment, and scriptural identification.
 Some scholars argue that this pattern includes Jesus within the unique divine identity of Israel's God.

 This is a serious argument.
 But even here, the move from early Jesus-devotion to Nicene ontology is a theological inference.
 The New Testament does not explicitly say that God is three co-equal, co-eternal persons, or that Jesus is one hypostasis sharing one ousia with the Father.
 Those are later conceptual tools used to interpret the data.

-The Biblical Unitarian response is that agency, Wisdom, exalted mediator traditions, resurrection exaltation, and God's delegation of authority already provide Jewish categories for understanding Jesus' unique role.
-Before moving to later metaphysical definitions, one must ask: What first-century Jewish evidence requires us to interpret Jesus' exalted status as ontological deity rather than as supreme delegated agency?
+The issue is therefore not whether Jesus occupies a uniquely exalted place.
+He does.
+The issue is whether first-century Jewish evidence requires that exalted status to be read as ontological deity rather than as supreme delegated agency.

+## A Biblical Unitarian Reply

+The reply begins by granting the weight of the evidence.
+Biblical Unitarianism must not reduce Jesus to one agent among many.
+He is the uniquely begotten Son, the definitive revealer of God, the Lord through whom salvation, judgment, and new creation are administered.

+Yet the New Testament's highest claims about Jesus are still repeatedly framed by distinction, reception, and mediation: God sends him, gives him authority, raises him, exalts him, appoints him, and receives glory through him.
+Even texts about worship, judgment, creation, glory, and divine naming must be read within that governing pattern rather than abstracted from it.

+John 1, preexistence language, Thomas' confession, and the worship of the Lamb are therefore not dismissed, but interpreted through Jewish categories of Word, Wisdom, agency, and exaltation.
+These texts show that God's own self-expression and saving purpose are uniquely present in Jesus.
+They do not by themselves require the later conclusion that Jesus is a second co-equal person within the being of God.

+The Trinitarian reading is possible as a theological synthesis, but it is not the only way to honor the full biblical witness.
+Biblical Unitarianism argues that Scripture gives enough conceptual resources to confess Jesus as God's supreme human Messiah and exalted Lord without redefining the one God as Father, Son, and Spirit.

 ## The Gospel: God Through His Messiah